andrewtaiye/dev/README.md

 The live version of the game is accessible from [this link](https://andrewtaiye.github.io/dev).

+Inspiration for this project is drawn from Drew Conley's tutorial series [Pizza Legends](https://gamedevshift.com/pizza-legends).

 ## List of Features

 Displayed below is a list of features implemented in the project.